kilashoww/web-Threejs-House-vitejs/README.md

 # Web-Threejs House-vitejs

-Threejs GTLF House scene loading test for website page inclusions.
+Threejs GTLF House scene loading test for website page inclusions.Three JS doesn't work when import modules into JS code, so VITE JS is needed to make it works fine.

 ## Table of contents